What is the Ministerial Formation Network?

 How is the Ministerial Formation Network led?

-The Director of Collegial Practices for the UUMA, Rev. Melissa Carvill Ziemer, is responsible for management and leadership of the MFN.
-She works closely with Rev. David Pettee, the Ministerial Credentialing Director of the UUA.
-Support is provided by the UUMA Collegiality Program Assistant, Sana Saeed, and by the MFN Advisory Team.
+The Director of Ministries for Collegial Care for the UUMA, Rev. Melissa Carvill Ziemer, is responsible for management and leadership of the MFN.
+She works closely with the Ministerial Credentialing Director of the UUA.
+Support is provided by the UUMA Collegial Care Assistant, Steven Leigh Williams.

 Many UUMA members volunteer for leadership roles within the MFN.
 Ministers who have achieved at least preliminary fellowship serve as individual Vocational Advisors, Discernment Group leaders, MFN Liaisons and webinar presenters.